 I always try to respect her behaviors, but there can be times when I am not-so-patient.
 For example, last weekend we had a nice day out and about.
 It was time to go home.
 We were all very tired and hungry.
-As I was putting her in the Ergo,she was trying to take her shoes off which made me a bit angry.
+As I was putting her in the Ergo,she was trying to take her flat feet footwear off which made me a bit angry.
 I didn’t show my feelings to her,but you know, I was grunting a bit.

 Then I came across this article by Jan Hunt and I liked her analogy:

 A two-year-old is a very curious person, always experimenting, always exploring.
 He is in fact, a scientist!
 And if you look at his activities in that way, it can change your perspective and allow creative ideas to emerge, making life easier for you and for him.

 I’d like to suggest an exercise to try.
 For one day, picture him not as a small child, but rather as a visiting scientist.
 Pretend this scientist is staying at your home for a day.
 This person needs materials to use, needs time to do his research, and will need your assistance from time to time.
 If we had a visiting scientist at our house, wouldn’t we feel curious ourselves as to what he is doing, and wouldn’t we feel honored to be helping when we can?
 That’s exactly the right attitude to take with a busy toddler.

 This shifted my perspective: My daughter had just discovered that it was very fun to take off the velcro straps of her shoes.
 She had no idea that I was hungry and tired.
 Being upset would only make me feel worse.

 Instead of being frustrated with our children when we have very little time or patience, we should make time for honoring their activities.